 ATC vet code: QJ01FA91

-Tilmicosin is a mainly bacteriocidal semi-synthetic antibiotic of the macrolide group.
-It is believed to affect bacterial protein synthesis.
+Tilmicosin is a mainly bactericidal semi-synthetic antibiotic of the macrolide group.
+It is believed to affect the bacterial protein synthesis in vitro and in vivo, without affecting the nucleic acid synthesis.
+It is mostly bacteriostatic.
+It has a bactericidal effect on Pasteurella spp.

 When administered orally to chickens, turkeys and pigs with drinking water and to calves with milk replacer, tilmicosin is absorbed and moves rapidly out of the serum into areas of low pH.
 This results in very low serum concentrations, but detectable levels of tilmicosin are found in lung tissues as early as 6 hours after starting the treatment.
 In chickens and turkeys, tilmicosin is also detected in pooled air sac tissue as early as 6 hours after starting the treatment.
 It is also known that tilmicosin is concentrated in alveolar macrophages of swine, When administered orally to calves tilmicosin is detected in lungs after 6 hours and remains at the therapeutic level up to 60 hours from the last dose.